Basic Unix File System Concepts

 Figure 1.
 Sample Directory Hierarchy.
 The directory hierarchy forms an upside down tree.

 In Unix, every file has a basic name, which just differentiates it from other files in the same directory (every file is stored in some directory, remember), and a "full" name which allows it to be differentiated from every other file in the entire Unix system.
 (The analogy to peoples' first names and full names is pretty close.)
-In Figure 1, for example, there are two files who appear to have the same name, namely April_9.txt, but actually don't because their full names are different.
+In Figure 1, for example, there are two files that appear to have the same name, namely April_9.txt, but actually don't because their full names are different.
 The fullname of one of the files there is

 while the full name of the other is

 I'm sure you've noticed that that full name is fairly long and would be irritating to have to type out in full any time you wanted to do something with it.
 Fortunately, you won't have to type a file's full name very often; usually you won't even know it.
 You and Unix are going to agree on a default directory and as long as you and Unix don't get confused about what directory you're both talking about, you'll just use basic file names.
-In the jargon of a Unix shell, we are said to always be "in" some directory (known as the "current", or "working" directory).
+In the jargon of a Unix shell, we are said to always be "in" some directory (known as the "current", or "working", directory).
 Obviously there will have to be commands to allow you to ask what directory Unix thinks it's in, to tell it to change the directory its in, to get it to tell you the full name of something, etc. We'll come to all those commands later.
 But first we've got to define more precisely some of these types of file names we've been talking about basic and full, for example, and there is another type as well.

 File names can be either qualified or basic (a basic name is sometimes known as simple or unqualified).
 A qualified file name starts with either a fully or partially qualified path, which is a list of nested directories; basic filenames do not include any path information at all.
 A path is fairly analogous to your street address it tells Unix how to find the file.
 So a qualified file name is something like a snail mail address: John Doe, 1 Main Street, Anytown, AZ.
 Note, however, that in snail mail addresses, reading from left to right moves in the direction of increasing generality, while for a Unix path, left to right is increasingly specific, moving down the directory tree.
 Anyway, the fully qualified file name